dagger/dagger/docs/current/labs/project-zenith.md

 ### Rerun commands with `--focus=false`

-Sometimes, the dagger client logs are automatically collapsed and don't contain all the information from a failure.
+Sometimes, the Dagger client logs are automatically collapsed and don't contain all the information from a failure.

 To make sure that logs aren't automatically collapsed, you can run any `dagger` subcommand with the `--focus=false` flag to disable this behavior.

 ### Access the `docker logs`

-The dagger engine runs in a dedicated container.
+The Dagger Engine runs in a dedicated container.
 You can find the container using `docker ps`:

 ```shell
 CONTAINER ID   IMAGE                                                COMMAND                  CREATED       STATUS       PORTS     NAMES